tedyaki/skills-github-pages/index.md

 ---

 # About Me
-Student at MU.
+Student.
 Taking lots of great CIS and BUAN courses.
 Below are some of my projects.

 ## Projects